India–Israel relations: Judaism in India

-The majority of Indian Jews have "made Aliyah" (migrated) to Israel since the creation of the modern state in 1948.
+The majority of Indian Jews have made Aliyah (migrated) to Israel since the creation of the modern state in 1948.
 Over 70,000 Indian Jews now live in Israel (over 1% of Israel's total population).
 Of the remaining 5,000, the largest community is concentrated in Mumbai, where 3,500 have stayed over from the over 30,000 Jews registered there in the 1940s, divided into Bene Israel and Baghdadi Jews, though the Baghdadi Jews refused to recognize the B'nei Israel as Jews, and withheld dispensing charity to them for that reason.
-There are reminders of Jewish localities in Kerala still left such as Synagogues.
+There are reminders of Jewish localities in Kerala still left such as synagogues.

 In the beginning of the 21st century, new Jewish communities have been established in Mumbai, New Delhi, Bangalore, and other cities in India.
 The new communities have been established by the Chabad-Lubavitch movement which has sent rabbis to create those communities.
-The communities serve the religious and social needs of Jewish business people who have immigrated or visiting India, and Jewish backpackers touring India.
+The communities serve the religious and social needs of Jewish business people who have immigrated to or are visiting India, and Jewish backpackers touring India.
 The largest centre is the Nariman House in Mumbai.
 There are currently 33 synagogues in India, although many no longer function as such and today vary in their levels of preservation.

-2021 Israeli embassy blast

-A minor IED explosion took place outside the Israeli embassy in Delhi on 29 January 2021 when the two countries celebrated the 29th anniversary of India-Israel ties.
-Israel blames Iran for this.